-On 4 May 2016, ASTM and SIAS closed the transaction, with CR Almeida Engenharia e Costrucoes (CR Almeida, unrated), for the acquisition of a 64.1% share in a newly created special purpose vehicle owning a 64% share in Ecorodovias (a Brazilian industrial group focused on motorway concessions) and a 55% share in VEM ABC (VEM, unrated, a greenfield project to build and operate a monorail system in Brazil).
-As a result of the transaction, ASTM and SIAS indirectly control some 41% of Ecorodovias's capital and 35% of VEM ABC's share capital.
-Ecorodovias manages approximately 1,860 km of toll roads in Brazil.
+In May 2016, ASTM and SIAS closed the transaction, with CR Almeida Engenharia e Costrucoes (CR Almeida, unrated), for the acquisition of a 64.1% share in a newly created special purpose vehicle owning a 64% share in Ecorodovias (a Brazilian industrial group focused on motorway concessions) and a 55% share in VEM ABC (VEM, unrated, a greenfield project to build and operate a monorail system in Brazil).
+The initial acquisition was followed, in May 2017, by a further increase in the stake held.
+As a result of the transactions, ASTM and SIAS currently indirectly control some 46.7% of Ecorodovias's capital.
+Ecorodovias manages almost 1,800 km of toll roads in Brazil.
+Ecorodovias Concessoes e Servicos S.A., the holding company for the group, is rated Ba2, negative.

-The price paid for the acquisition amounted to approximately €476 million, of which approximately €200 million was disbursed by SIAS.
-The relatively small investment in PRIMAV does not materially impact SIAS's leverage position and key credit metrics, but absorbed part of its cash availability and financial flexibility.
-The investment will be classified as an equity participation and is not expected to result in additional cash contributions from SIAS or produce material dividend flows over the medium term.
-Whilst the investment in Ecorodovias remains relatively small, we caution that material additional commitments resulting in increasing outflows for SIAS could put pressure on the company's credit quality.
+The amount cumulatively disbursed by SIAS for its share of the acquisition is in excess of €200 million.
+The relatively small investment in Ecorodovias does not materially impact SIAS's leverage position and key credit metrics, but absorbed part of its cash availability and financial flexibility.
+The investment is currently classified as an equity participation and is not expected to result in additional cash contributions from SIAS or produce material dividend flows over the medium term.
+Whilst the investment in Ecorodovias remains relatively small, we caution that material additional exposure to Brazilian operations and commitments resulting in additional cash outflows for SIAS could put pressure on the company's credit quality.